-• A pharmacist may give the vaccine in the pharmacy, or another provider may give it in the doctor's office.
+• A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in.

 - Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+You can ask our plan to pay you back for our share of the cost.
+For most adult Part D vaccines, this means you will be reimbursed the entire cost you paid. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+For most adult Part D vaccines, you will pay nothing.